xinyi404/Alien-vs-Zombie/PART1.md

 1. Game Board
 2. User can change the game board's rows and columns
-3. Compile code
-4. Submission :Work on Documentation
+3. Submission : Work on Documentation

 ## Problems Encountered & Solutions